crbanala/gan_mnist/README.md

-# unconditional_gan_mnist
+# UnConditional GAN Pytorch

-This is a implementation of an unconditional GAN with MNIST Data
+This is a implementation of an unconditional GAN trained on MNIST data to generate samples that look like MNIST.